launchscout/graphql-admin/README.md

 npm install
 ```

 Then, you may want to modify `src/app/app.module.ts` to configure the graphql client to point to your server.
-Currently it's set to point at `http://localhost:4000`.
-Your graphql server will need to support
+Currently it's set to point at `http://graphqlhub.com/graphql`.
+Whatever server
-CORS as well for this setup to work.
+you point at will need to support CORS or you will get cross-origin errors.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## GraphQL server

-This project has so far only been tested using [our fork](https://github.com/gaslight/absinthe_example) the example [Absinthe](http://absinthe-graphql.org/) project.
+Initial developer of this project has been tested using [our fork](https://github.com/gaslight/absinthe_example) the example [Absinthe](http://absinthe-graphql.org/) project.
 To try it, clone this
 project and run it.
 It already supports CORS so it should "Just Work" (TM).